Home

 This is commonly used for web IDEs such as code-server, RStudio, and JupyterLab.

-To install and code-server in the workspace, remember that we installed it in the startup_script argument in coder_agent.
-We make it available from a workspace with a coder_app resource.
-See web IDEs for more examples.
+We installed code-server in the startup_script argument.
+To add code-server to the workspace, make it available in the workspace with a coder_app resource.
+See web IDEs for more examples:

 resource "coder_app" "code-server" {